d2l-ai/d2l-vi/chapter_computer-vision/image-augmentation.md

 Next, we define an auxiliary function to make it easier to read the image and apply image augmentation.
-The `transform_first` function provided by Gluon's data set applies image augmentation to the first element of each training example (image and label), i.e., the element at the top of the image.
-For detailed description of `DataLoader`, refer to :numref:`chapter_fashion_mnist`.
+The `transform_first` function provided by Gluon's dataset applies image augmentation to the first element of each training example (image and label), i.e., the element at the top of the image.
+For detailed description of `DataLoader`, refer to :numref:`sec_fashion_mnist`.

 ```{.python .input  n=13}
 def load_cifar10(is_train, augs, batch_size):